cmpi-standard/headers/updates.md

   to be consistent with the underlying MB function CMPIBrokerEncFT.logMessage().
 * In CMTraceMessage(), changed type of level argument from int to CMPILevel, to be consistent with the underlying MB function CMPIBrokerEncFT.trace().
+* Made description of header files on main page consistent with their own description.

 25 July - Andy
 --------------